What is yellow and green and could save your newborn’s life?

 It was agreed that Freddie could head home to Chelsea and continue his treatment at Westminster Hospital, however they were unsure of how such a tiny baby would cope on a 5 hour ambulance journey.
 Premature babies can go down hill very quickly and making the transfer from one hospital to another must be handle both carefully and swiftly.

 TCAA steps in along side Embrace Yorkshire and Humber Infant and Children’s Transport Service.
-With ability to move 4 times faster than a standard ambulance it’s a no brainer when it come to speed and safety.
+With the ability to move 4 times faster than a standard ambulance it’s a no brainer when it come to speed and safety.
 The helicopter made the journey from Leeds to London in just one hour.

-On this occasion if the TCAA hadn’t been available, Freddie and his parents would have been stranded far from home, family and friends for up to 5 weeks.
+On this occasion, if the TCAA hadn’t been available, Freddie and his parents would have been stranded far from home, family and friends for up to 5 weeks.

 Isaac had Acute Meconium Aspiration.
 Simply put – he had been ingesting meconium for up to two days while his mum was in labour.
 He was born with damage to his lung tissue and severe respiratory distress.
 Meconium Aspiration occurs in approximately 10-15% of births in the UK and causes blockages in babies’ tiny airways.
 It was decided that Isaac needed to travel for immediate specialist treatment at Bristol Royal infirmary.
 The parents were told to prepare for the worse as he may not make the journey.

 He did.
 He was put on a ventilator to try to clear his lungs.
-Unfortunately the ventilator wasn’t as effective as they’d hope.
+Unfortunately, the ventilator wasn’t as effective as they’d hope.
 Consultants and Bristol deicded to call in the EMCO team from Leicester Glenfield Hospital.

 ” EMCO stands for Extra Corporeal Membrane Oxygenation and is a machine that provides respiratory support to patients whose heart and/or lungs are so severely diseased or damaged that they can no longer function properly.
 The ECMO machine artificially pumps blood and oxygen around the body.
 Leicester Glenfield Hospital is one of only three hospitals in the UK to provide the ECMO machine to babies. “